Today's Top Gainer

 ii) The benefits derived like product improvement, cost reduction, product development or import substitution:

-The details of foreign exchange earnings or out-go during the period under review are as under:
+The details of foreign exchange earnings and out-go during the period under review are as under:

 PROGRESSIVE USE OF HINDI

 The Company has been implementing the provisions of Governments Official Language Policy.
 Employees are encouraged to use Hindi in their day to day working.
-Incentive schemes of Rajbhasha Vibhag, Ministry of Home Affairs such as Hindi Noting Drafting Incentive Scheme, Hindi Dictation Incentive Scheme etc. have been implemented in the Company in which employees are participating.
+Incentive schemes of Rajbhasha Vibhag, Ministry of Home Affairs such as Hindi Noting Drafting Incentive Scheme; Hindi Dictation Incentive Scheme etc. have been implemented in the Company in which employees are participating.
 During the year under report, efforts continued in the Company towards progressive use of Hindi.
-During the year 2017-18, quarterly meetings of Official Language Implementation Committee (OLIC) were held regularly to review the progressive use of official language Hindi in the Company.
+During the financial year 2018-19, quarterly meetings of Official Language Implementation Committee (OLIC) were held regularly to review the progressive use of official language Hindi in the Company.

-Hindi Protsahan Mas was observed from 01 September to 30 September, 2017 in which various activities were organised and many employees took active part in it.
+Hindi Protsahan Maas was observed from September 01 to September 30, 2018 in which various activities were organized and many employees took active part in it.
 Hindi Diwas was also celebrated in this month.
 During the year inspections of various offices of NBCC including head office by Committee of Parliament on Official Language have successfully been completed.

 RIGHT TO INFORMATION